lwa-project/lsl/README.md

 Unit tests for the package may be found in the 'lsl/tests' sub-directory in the package source distribution tree.
 To run the complete suite of package unit tests:

     python test_lsl.py

-The tests may also be run from an interactive Python session after LSL has been successfully installed via:

-	import lsl
-	lsl.test()

 DOCUMENTATION
 -------------